grfiv/healthcare_twitter_analysis/README.md

 1.85 Gb zipped / 15.80 Gb unzipped

-Each of the 4 million rows in this file is a tweet in json format containing the following information:
+Each of the 4 million rows in this file is a tweet in json format.

+* Every record contains the following information:
     - All the Twitter data in exactly the json format of the original
     - Unix time stamp
     - data from the original files:
         - originating file name
         - score
         - author screen name
         - URLs

-60% of the records have geographic information ...
+* In addition, 60% of the records have geographic information
     - Latitude & Longitude
     - Country name & ISO2 country code
     - City
     - For country code "US"
       - Zipcode
       - Telephone area code
       - Square miles inside the zipcode
       - 2010 Census population of the zipcode
       - County & FIPS code
       - State name & USPS abbreviation

 The basic technique for using this file in Python is the following: